cpbotha/obsidian-ai-chat-as-md/screenshots/screenshots.md

 ## Image generation and editing

-Configure the plugin with a dedicated "API key for OpenAI image generation" and you'll be able to use OpenAI's `gpt-image-1` for conversational image generation and editing.
+Configure the plugin with a separate OpenAI API key for image generation and you'll be able to use OpenAI's `gpt-image-1` for conversational image generation and editing.

-This only sends the heading containing your cursor, including any images you embed.
-If there are no images in the current section, it will request a generation and an edit otherwise.
+This function, `AI Chat as Markdown: Generate or edit images`, only sends the section containing your cursor, including any images you embed in that section.
+If there are no images and only text in the current section, it will request a text-to-image generation.
+If there are images, it will request an edit based on your prompt.

-The nice thing is, you can easily add text to the new section created by the AI generation / edit, and continue with more edits.
-This works with generated images, but of course any other images that you supply.
+You can easily add text to the new section created by the AI generation / edit, and continue with more edits.
+This works with generated images, but of course any other images that you insert.

 > [!NOTE]
 > At the time of writing (2025-05-05) an image generation or edit easily takes up to a minute.